EpocDotFr/crowdmixer/README.md

   - `FORCE_LANGUAGE` Force the lang to be one of the supported ones (defaults to `None`: auto-detection from the `Accept-Language` HTTP header).
 See in the features section above for a list of available lang keys
   - `DEFAULT_LANGUAGE` Default language if it cannot be determined automatically.
 Not taken into account if `FORCE_LANGUAGE` is defined.
 See in the features section above for a list of available lang keys
-  - `MUSIC_DIRS` A list of directories absolute paths containing songs (read below for a list of supported formats)
+  - `MUSIC_DIRS` A list of absolute paths to directories containing songs (read below for the list of supported formats)
   - `NOW_PLAYING_CACHE_TIME` Number of seconds the "Now playing" information will be stored in the cache
   - `MODE` Submit mode that should be used.
-Can be either `Immediate` (song queuing is immediate) or `Vote` (song is queued when a votes threshold is reached)
+Can be either `Immediate` (song is queued immediately) or `Vote` (song is queued when a votes threshold is reached)
   - `VOTES_THRESHOLD` If `MODE` is equal to `Vote`: number of votes required to actually queue a song in the playlist
-  - `BLOCK_TIME` Define the number of seconds a song that have just been queued is unavailable to submit
+  - `BLOCK_TIME` Define the number of seconds a song that have just been queued is unavailable for submitting
-  - `REQUEST_LIMIT` Define the minimum number of seconds a user have to wait between each submit
+  - `REQUEST_LIMIT` Define the minimum number of seconds users have to wait between each submit
   - `SHOW_CURRENT_PLAYING` Enable or disable the display of the currently playing song (support may vary following the audio player used, more information in the **Supported audio players** section below)
   - `PLAYER_TO_USE` The audio player to use.
 Can be one of the ones in the table below, in the **Supported audio players** section
   - `PLAYERS` Self-explanatory audio players-specific configuration values.
 Change them if your audio player of choice (`PLAYER_TO_USE`) is requiring it (see the table below, in the **Supported audio players** section)